restic/restic/doc/040_backup.rst

 want to save the access time for files and directories, you can pass the ``--with-atime`` option to the ``backup`` command.

+In filesystems that do not support inode consistency, like FUSE-based ones and pCloud, it is possible to ignore inode on changed files comparison by passing ``--ignore-inode`` to ``backup`` command.

 Reading data from stdin
 ***********************